driftdev/pgshield-go/README.md

 # PgShield Go

 PgShield Go is a powerful rate limiting package for Go, utilizing PostgreSQL or YugabyteDB to manage request rates and handle traffic surges efficiently.
-It leverages the leaky bucket algorithm to provide smooth and reliable rate limiting.
+It leverages the token bucket algorithm to provide smooth and reliable rate limiting.

 ## Features

 - **Database Scalability**: Operates with PostgreSQL for single-node scenarios or YugabyteDB for distributed horizontal scalability, adapting to your infrastructure needs.

-- **Leaky Bucket Algorithm**: Implements the leaky bucket rate limiting algorithm to smooth out bursts of traffic by maintaining a fixed request rate and managing excess requests effectively.
+- **Token Bucket Algorithm**: Implements rate limiting by allowing requests to accumulate tokens at a fixed rate, handling bursts and smoothing traffic while enforcing a maximum burst size.

 - **Multi-System Support**: Compatible with both PostgreSQL and YugabyteDB, offering flexibility for integration with your existing database systems.